TomboFry/audio-player-component/README.md

 # Tombo's \<audio-player\> Web Component

+A super-basic web component that wraps around the Audio API to make a nice looking player with album art and simple metadata.

 ## Usage

-Add this script to whichever page you're adding a player to:
+First, add this script to whichever page you're adding a player to.
+It'll load the web component.

 ```html
 <script type="text/javascript" src="//tombofry.github.io/audio-player-component/audio-player-component.min.js" defer></script>
 ```

+### Default style

 Then, use the web-component: